XiaokunSun/XiaokunSun.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🫠 About Me
-I am currently a PhD student (2024.09 - Now), working in <a href='https://is.nju.edu.cn/main.htm'> School of Intelligence Science and Technology, Nanjing University </a>, with <a href='https://jessezhang92.github.io/'> Zhenyu Zhang (张振宇) </a>.
+I am currently a PhD student (2024.09 - Now) at <a href='https://is.nju.edu.cn/main.htm'> School of Intelligence Science and Technology, Nanjing University </a>, advised by <a href='https://jessezhang92.github.io/'> Zhenyu Zhang (张振宇) </a>, working closely with <a href='https://tyshiwo.github.io/index.html'> Ying Tai (邰颖) </a> and <a href='https://zili-yi.github.io/'> Zili Yi (易子立) </a>.
 My research focuses on human-centric 3D digitization, including 3D human representation, reconstruction, generation and animation, etc.

 I graduated from <a href='https://ci.hfut.edu.cn/index.htm'> School of Computer Science and Information Engineering, Hefei University of Technology </a> with a bachelor’s degree and from <a href='https://cic.tju.edu.cn/'> College of Intelligence and Computing, Tianjin University </a> with a master’s degree, advised by <a href='https://cic.tju.edu.cn/faculty/likun/index.html'> Kun Li (李坤) </a>, working closely with <a href='https://users.cs.cf.ac.uk/Yukun.Lai/'> Yu-Kun Lai (来煜坤) </a> and <a href='https://seea.tju.edu.cn/info/1015/1608.htm'> Jingyu Yang (杨敬钰) </a>.